Ethics and Humanitarian Research:

 The Ohio State University, Columbus, Ohio, USA

 Disasters and conflicts lead to crises that call for humanitarian responses.
-Evidence is being sought to ensure these responses are effective and the best use of available resources.
-Such evidence-generating activities often involve human participants and thus raise ethical issues.
+Evidence is required to ensure these responses are effective and the best use of available resources.
+Such research and evidence-generating activities often involve human participants and thus raise ethical issues.
 Practical tools and decision-making aids are needed to help researchers and others gathering data in humanitarian settings to address the ethical issues.
-Consequently, researchers, policy-makers, and ethicists have recently started to engage in a new field of inquiry concerning the ethical implications of humanitarian research.
-This conference invites abstract submissions for paper presentations and/or posters that consider the ethical challenges encountered in research and other evidence-generating activities in humanitarian settings.
-The conference will include a structured conversation on ethical issues in humanitarian health research as part of The Ohio State University’s 2019 series of events on research ethics and integrity.
-This will allow active discussion between humanitarian researchers, policy-makers and ethicists.
+Consequently, researchers, policy-makers, and ethicists are engaging in a new field of inquiry concerning the ethical implications of humanitarian research.
+This conference brings together researchers, ethicists and other humanitarian actors from five continents to consider the ethical challenges encountered in research and other evidence-generating activities in humanitarian settings.
+The conference will include a structured conversation about humanitarian health research ethics as part of The Ohio State University’s 2019 series, Conversations About Research Ethics.

 The Post-Research Ethics Analysis (PREA) project has been examining ethical issues in humanitarian research since 2016.
 Funded by R2HC/Elrha, it has reviewed the ethical issues published in the literature and conducted interviews with researchers conducting humanitarian research in Afghanistan, Ethiopia, Nepal and South Sudan.
 These have contributed to a practical tool to help research teams reflect on and learn from the ethical issues encountered in humanitarian research.
 The results of this research and the tool will be presented at this conference, along with other oral presentations, and structured panel conversations between humanitarian researchers, ethicists and policy-makers.

 Others will be added as confirmations are received.

 - Veena Pillai, MBBS, M.Sc.,